Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 # Your first GET request

-After installing the Slim, we want to test that Slim is working on our web server or not.
+After installing the Slim, we want to test whether Slim is working on our web server or not.
 To do that, in the index.php, add the code below.

 The code can be found at the Slim home page.

-Notice that, I add “../” in front of the vendor path because my files structure sets this way.
+Notice that I added “../” in front of the vendor path because my file structure is set this way.

 <?php